-- The State DNA Database Account, which is used for the operation and maintenance of the database and for distribution to agencies responsible for the collection of biological samples.
-Proposed 3SHB 1412 requires the Legislature appropriate \$600,000 annually, or as much thereof as may be necessary, from the state general fund into the account managed by Washington State Patrol.
+- O Potential impacts to victims of crime.
+As part of a previous HIR related to LFOs, key informants noted that provisions of that bill, which were similar to provisions of HB 1169, may impact victims of crime (personal communication, January 2022).
+However, it was not possible to predict the number of victims that may be impacted or the extent to which victims of crime may be impacted (personal communication, January 2022). - The State DNA Database Account, which is used for the operation and maintenance of the database and for distribution to agencies responsible for the collection of biological samples.
+HB 1169 would require the Legislature appropriate funds into the account managed by Washington State Patrol.
 It is unclear how provisions of the bill would impact the amount deposited into the State DNA Database Account and whether this would have additional impacts. - The potential impact of proposed changes on court, county, and municipality revenue.
-Approximately 72% of Washington State's court system is supported through local funding.1 LFOs collected in Washington State provide a source of revenue to Superior Courts and courts of limited jurisdiction, with approximately 26% of judicial spending coming from fines and forfeitures.1 For example, a 2018 sample of 100 municipalities found that \$90 million of revenue was collected by counties through fines and fees.59 Approximately, 66% was collected from court-related fines, fees, and forfeitures; 22% was collected from fees paid by people in county jails; and the remaining approximately 12% was collected from what source municipalities collected funds varied.59 In their 2021 report examining LFO structure and funding in the state, WSIPP further explained that:
+Approximately 72% of Washington State's court system is supported through local funding.
+LFOs collected in Washington State provide a source of revenue to Superior Courts and courts of limited jurisdiction, with approximately 26% of judicial spending coming from fines and forfeitures.
+For example, a 2018 sample of 100 municipalities found that \$90 million of revenue was collected by counties through fines and fees.
+Approximately, 66% was collected from court-related fines, fees, and forfeitures; 22% was collected from fees paid by people in county jails; and the remaining approximately 12% was collected from restitution or people under surveillance and monitoring programs.
+How much and from what source municipalities collected funds varied.
+How their 2021 report examining LFO structure and funding in the state, WSIPP further explained that:

-Various [state] statutues allowing for the imposition of LFOs...have different formulas for how much money is retained locally and how much is sent to the state.
+Various [state] statutes allowing for the imposition of LFOs...have different formulas for how much money is retained locally and how much is sent to the state.
 Some of the collected revenue is earmarked for specific uses...Any funds not earmarked for a specific use go to either municipal or state general funds.
 While the amount of LFOs collected is small compared to the amount imposed [about 5.4%], LFO revenue accounts for a meaningful amount of some court and municipality budgets.
-That is, without access to LFO revenue it may be financially difficult for some courts to continue operations at or around their current level.1
+That is, without access to LFO revenue it may be financially difficult for some courts to continue operations at or around their current level.
+1